What can I do with a degree in Physics?

 - Helps customers find and use materials

 Entrepreneur and CEO

 - Develops an idea to form their own business

 - Gets involved in a start-up

 As they progress, students and graduates often join professional bodies relevant to their area of interest.
 These organisations can provide regular communications and offer the chance to network.

 - Institute of Physics

-Social media networks, such as LinkedIn (including LinkedIn groups), Facebook, and Twitter can provide avenues for students and graduates to keep up-to-date with current industry knowledge and 'best practice', networking opportunities, industry-related events and job vacancies.
+Social media networks such as LinkedIn, Facebook and Twitter can provide avenues to keep up with the latest industry knowledge, events and jobs.

 Learn from our students' experiences